lad-sapienza/BraDypUS/bdus-docs/install/manual-download.md

+---
-# Manual download and installation
+title: Manual download and installation
+---

 To install Bradypus maually you need:
 - a connection to the Internet